C0D3X-25/Project_Dice/README.md

 A stack is removed at the beginning of the turn after being resolved.

 Examples of status effects:
-- **Burning**: Deals damage to armor and life; can be stacked.
+- **Burning**: Deals damage to armour and life; can be stacked.
 - **Poison**: Deals damage to life; can be stacked.
-- **Corrosion**: Deals damage to armor.
+- **Corrosion**: Deals damage to armour.

 ### Passives
-Passives are effects that modify the character's stats, capacities, or other aspects of the game.
+Passives are effects that modify the character's attributes, capacities, or other aspects of the game.
 They are active under certain conditions, such as having a certain pourcent of life, having a certain status effect of using a specific type of capacity.